roahmlab/waitr-dev/kinova_src/kinova_simulator_interfaces/kinova_planner_realtime/README.md

 * armour_main_control_input_radius.out stores the radius of the control input PZ

 * armour_main_constraints.out stores all constraint values that corresponds to k_opt (the first NUM TIME STEPS * NUM FACTORS entries are just the center of the control input PZ, so together with armour_main_control_input_radius.out you can get the control input PZ corresponds to the optimal parameter that ipopt finds)

+* armour_wrench_values.out stores the center + generator of the sliced wrench reachable set.